 How often should I replace my pickleball shoes?

-Replace after 45-70 hours of court time, or when the outsole tread wears flat.
-If you play three times a week, expect to replace shoes every 4-6 months.
-Worn tread reduces grip and increases injury risk — especially on the lateral cuts that define kitchen-line play.
+Replace your pickleball shoes every 45–60 hours of play, or when the outsole tread wears flat.
+Worn soles reduce grip and significantly increase your injury risk.
+If you play 3 times a week, expect to replace shoes every 4–6 months.

 Related Posts